 Don’t have a landline phone?
 If you choose to do this, remember your address is not visible to the dispatcher.
 Don’t leave young children home alone without some means of communication.

-Text to 9-1-1 should only be used in an emergency situation, when placing a call is not possible, for example: if the person needing emergency help is deaf, hard of hearing, or when speaking out loud would put the individual in danger.
+Text to 9-1-1 should only be used in an emergency situation, when placing a call is not possible, for example: if the person needing emergency help is deaf, hard of he911aring, or when speaking out loud would put the individual in danger.

 Enter “911” in the To Text to 9-1-1: Type 911 in the “To field”.